Gasteria pulchra

-Gasteria pulchra is a succulent plant, restricted to a locality in the Albany Thicket vegetation of the Eastern Cape, South Africa.
+Gasteria pulchra is a succulent plant restricted to a locality in the Albany thickets vegetation of the Eastern Cape, South Africa.

 Description

 It can be distinguished by its long, smooth, slender, ascending, sharp pointed leaves.
 It sometimes develops a short ascending stem.

 Young plants have distichous, strap shaped leaves.
 In mature plants, the upper surface of the leaves becomes channeled and concave, while the lower surface becomes convex with a keel.
 Leaves are smooth and dark green, with white spots in bands.